aidanreilly/owncloud_qs/installing/configuring_apache.md

 	sudo nano /etc/httpd/conf/httpd.conf
 ```

+	# Change this to Listen on specific IP addresses as shown below to
+	# prevent Apache from glomming onto all bound IP addresses.
+	#
+	#Listen 12.34.56.78:80
 	Listen 80
 	Listen 8080

 Open a browser and check that Apache is available at http://127.0.0.1:8080.
 You should see a test page.
 This means that Apache is running and succesfully configured.